Actively Recruiting

 - Able to sign informed consent in English

-- Households (2 or more adults) or individuals willing to provide a minimum of 3 stool samples per week and use a manual stool sampling tool or come to a collection site
+- Households (2 or more adults) or individuals willing to provide a minimum of 3 stool samples per week using a manual stool sampling tool or at a collection site

 - Generally healthy